 The future of the local government workforce is challenging.
 Councils face sustained cuts to their budgets at a time when a rising demand for local services is forcing the need for constant innovation.

 To meet the challenges of the future local government must evolve its skill base, develop leaders who can get the best from their staff and mould a workforce capable of meeting the demands of constant change.

 Across Wales, local councils stand as highly valued and irreplaceable local employers.
 They must be given the freedom to shape their workforce and services to meet the needs of their local communities.

 We support our councils to share best practice and learning, to offer guidance on employment law, develop workforce skills and to work collaboratively in shaping the local government workforce of the future.

 As the Employers organisation for local government in Wales we work to ensure the vital contribution made by local government employees to improving the social and economic health of their communities is protected, and to maintain positive industrial relations within our workforce.

-Link: Local Government Careers in Wales (Information and advice on the wide range of careers available in local government)
+Link: Local Government Careers Wales (Information and advice about various careers in local government)